Mayoralty of Thomas Menino: Other

 Started in 1994, the Mayor's Youth Council, which consisted of high school students representing each of the city's fifteen neighborhoods, met with Menino twice a month to discuss youth issues in the city of Boston.

+In 2012, Menino vetoed two consecutive City Council-approved maps for redistricting.
+There was controversy regarding the maps' impact on racial distribution among constituencies.
+Menino approved a third map that had amendments by City Councilor Tito Jackson.

 In 2002, the FBI opened a corruption probe into Menino, which it ultimately closed without any charges.
 The probe was in response to a Boston Herald article which questioned the appropriateness of comments Menino was shown making during a segment on the television series Boston 24/7.
 The comments showed Menino appearing to threaten a Sprint Corporation attorney that he would award a Boston Housing Authority contract to their competitor AT&T because AT&T had sponsored a summer youth program for the city, while Sprint had failed to take similar initiative.
 Menino defended these comments as a "joke".
 The Boston Globe found there was no actual telecommunications contracts that were up for bid when Menino made these comments.

 Criticism of Menino included accusations that he took actions as mayor that benefited his supporters and punished his foes.
+Menino, known to hold grudges, did not sky away from publicly calling out perceived political enemies.